What’s right for you?

 I take you through each of the key stages of baking.
 By the end of the course you should be able to make a fantastic crusty loaf which your family and friends will be amazed at.

-If you’re looking to improve and get it right, this is the course to buy.
+If you’re new to baking, this is the course to buy.

 “Hi Simon – I purchased both courses and have completed the first and am making delicious bread.
 So good that I haven’t started the sourdough course yet but will do so soon.
 Shop bread is just not worth buying now!Worth every penny of the cost – thank you Simon.”
 Tom W